Anunaya776/resume/README.md

 │── script.js       # JavaScript for interactivity

-Customization
+## Customization

-Modify bio.html to update personal information.
+- Modify `bio.html` to update personal information.

-Edit resume.html to include resume details.
+- Edit `resume.html` to include resume details.

-Update styles.css for different styling preferences.
+- Update `styles.css` for different styling preferences.

-Customize script.js to add more interactivity.
+- Customize `script.js` to add more interactivity.

-Contact

-For any issues or suggestions, feel free to contact me at your-anunaya45@gmail.com.
+---
 Feel free to modify this README according to your needs!